 Revenue generated

-All revenue generated gets reinvested into wind equipment purchasing.
+All revenue generated is reinvested into wind equipment purchasing.
 This also includes the maintenance of wind turbines

 3.2 CO2 Saved from Investing in Solar Energy

 Wind power can produce energy 24/7 as long as the wind blows.
-For some regions, PV solar cells, even as far North as the oil sands region, might be an option.
+For some regions, PV solar panels, even as far North as the oil sands region, might be an option.

-If one were to invest 20% of the portion of the sales ($20/bbl for this scenario) covering 30% of the total PV Solar area farm (15% of the total Oil Sand Region), then this approach would offset the CO2 created by mining and using the oil sands oil in approximately 80 years while producers could once again benefit from the use of electric power for mining and production of the oil sands.
+If one were to invest 20% of the portion of oil sales (e.g., about $20/bbl for this scenario) covering 30% of the total PV Solar area farm (15% of the total Oil Sand Region), then this approach would offset the CO2 created by mining and using the oil sands oil in approximately 80 years while producers could once again benefit from the use of electric power for mining and production of the oil sands.
 Figure 5 shows different scenarios for different percentage of investments.

 Figure 5.
 Amounts of CO2 offset with different investments in Solar Energy, assuming a 25 year life expectancy, and a $0.05/kWh reinvestment into purchasing more solar cells.